konishdutta/konishdutta.github.io/chess_ai/index.md

 # Teaching machines chess from first principles

 I'm ~1800–1900 in Lichess Rapid, and like many serious hobbyists, I've spent a lot of time thinking about how chess *works*.
-Tactics are teachable, but strategy and pressure feel more like a **vibe**.
+Tactics are teachable, but to me, strategy and pressure have always felt **vibey**.
 I know it when I feel it, but explaining *why* it's happening is **hard**.

 This is why I've always been fascinated with chess engines.
 The top engines are better than any human is, and I've always wondered: